-So I had to do all the work search myself 12 and stuff.
-We moved five times in the first year of him 13 aging-out, and the last time was into a storage locker and 14 15 we were homeless for four months.
-And I'm just glad that I had a bunch of friends and family that would let me stay at 16 17 their houses, so I was going back and forth between six different people's houses while I was in school full time 18 19 and working part time, and doing volunteer work in my free time.
-And it's pretty hard to look for housing while 20 you're that busy, too.
-And then, luckily I moved into BYRC 21 but, like, I have one more year there and I'm like worried 22 about finding housing once that lease is up.
-23 out of every service you've previously been receiving support from.
+So I had to do all the work search myself and stuff.
+We moved five times in the first year of him aging-out, and the last time was into a storage locker and we were homeless for four months.
+And I'm just glad that I had a bunch of friends and family that would let me stay at their houses, so I was going back and forth between six different people's houses while I was in school full time and working part time, and doing volunteer work in my free time.
+And it's pretty hard to look for housing while you're that busy, too.
+And then, luckily I moved into BYRC but, like, I have one more year there and I'm like worried about finding housing once that lease is up.

+MS. SHAE-LYNN NOSKYE: At 19, you don't just age-out of care and lose financial support.
+You also ageout of every service you've previously been receiving support from.
 Certain safe-houses or shelters are off limits, and if you had a counsellor or mental health clinician, you're no longer able to work with them.

-24 MS. SHAE-LYNN NOSKYE: At 19, you don't just 25 age-out of care and lose financial support.
-You also age-

-If you had a psychiatrist, you have to get 5 6 yourself onto a waiting list, because the adult resources, the adult services, lack resources.
-When I tried to get 7 into DBT, which is a type of group therapy, I was told it 8 9 was at least a year wait.
-But the number of people put on the waiting list grew so large that the agency began a 10 wait-list group that I was invited into.
-Unless you're 11 seeking immediate intervention, there is a really high 12 barrier to accessing the services needed by youth who have 13 been previously in care, but have aged-out.
-It leads to 14 15 self-medication with substances that become addictive and further escalating the downward spiral.
-16 parents who had abused substances themselves and had first experimented with drugs at an early age.
+If you had a psychiatrist, you have to get yourself onto a waiting list, because the adult resources, the adult services, lack resources.
+When I tried to get into DBT, which is a type of group therapy, I was told it was at least a year wait.
+But the number of people put on the waiting list grew so large that the agency began a wait-list group that I was invited into.
+Unless you're seeking immediate intervention, there is a really high barrier to accessing the services needed by youth who have been previously in care, but have aged-out.
+It leads to self-medication with substances that become addictive and further escalating the downward spiral.